GovTechSG/govtech-free-access/home.md

 - **Centralised Provisioning:** The CIO Office will manage tool provisioning, allowing product teams to focus on core work.
 - **Financial Optimisation:** By consolidating procurement, we can leverage bulk purchasing for cost savings for GovTech.

+## Upcoming name change

+The Product Development Tools initiative will soon be renamed to the Free Access Initiative.
+This change better reflects the programme's core purpose: providing eligible GovTechies with free access to essential development tools.

+While the name is changing, the initiative's objectives, benefits, scope, and operations remain the same.
+It will continue to be centrally funded by GovTech and managed by the CIO Office and Core Engineering Productivity teams.
+Eligible staff will still access the same tools through the same process, supporting GovTech's commitment to streamlined workflows and enhanced productivity.

 <!--